 Franz Boas was born at Minden, Westphalia, Germany, on July 9, 1858.
 After studying at the Universities of Heidelberg, Bonn, and Kiel, he received a Ph.D. in physics with a minor in geography from the University of Kiel in 1881.

-His first fieldwork experience was among the Eskimo in Baffinland, Canada, from 1883 to 1884.
+His first fieldwork experience was among the Inuit peoples in Baffin Island, Canada, from 1883 to 1884.
 From 1885 to 1886, Boas conducted fieldwork under the auspices of several museums on the North Pacific Coast of North America.
 During this time he was also involved in an important project to bring the cultures of Native Americans to the general public as part of the Chicago World's Fair from 1892 to 1893.

 Franz Boas pioneered the concept of life group displays, commonly known as dioramas, and exhibited skulls of various peoples to demonstrate the irrelevance of brain size and argue the diminished significance of theories of racial distinction between humans.